Julia Margaret Cameron – The Queen of Pre-Raphaelite Photography

 Cameron masterfully explored theatricality.
 With the help of elements from the theater, such as costumes and set, she constructed photographs that tell stories and allow the observer to immerse themselves into an imagined world.
 Look at this picture of King David.
 For a moment it is David himself that we see, not Sir Henry Taylor.

 One of the most interesting things about Cameron’s work, however, is the way she preferred to keep blemishes and other “mistakes” in the final print.
 Critics at the time believed that it was the photographers’ obligation to eliminate any defects from their works.
 Cameron, however, did not care.
-The stains and scratches on the image were part of Julia’s aesthetic.
+The stains and scratches on the image were part of her aesthetic.